The New York Knicks Reportedly Tried To Trade For Pacers' Chris Duarte After The Draft, So How Would It Have Turned Out?

-The New York Knicks Reportedly Tried To Make This Trade After The NBA Draft; How Would It Have Turned Out?
+The New York Knicks Reportedly Tried To Make This Trade After The NBA Draft, But How Would It Have Turned Out?

 The Indiana Pacers will host the New York Knicks in Indianapolis on Wednesday evening, so it's a good time to look at back at what happened after the NBA Draft.